Svetlîi: Founding

 The Germans built large houses, designed for 2 to 3 families.
 The houses were made of burnt bricks and covered with red tiles.
 Today, only two such houses have been preserved in Svetlîi.
-The rich Germans in the fields hogwashed poor from neighboring villages, such as Cazaclia, Congaz, Corten, Cealîc, Samurza, etc. By the 1940s, 42 houses were built.

 The favorable climatic conditions of the south of Bessarabia and the richest, fertile soil determined the economic activities of the German colonists: farming (viticulture, melon growing, growing winter crops, sunflower, flax, hemp) and cattle breeding (cattle, sheep).